Capillary/ecom-api-document/source/includes/_order.md

 ### Request Body Parameters
 Attribute | Description
 --------- | -----------
-merchantId* |  |  The unique id (GUID) of the merchant in which you want to place order PaymentOption* |  |  The name of the payment gateway.
-For example, RazorPay, EBS, OnlineBankTransfer, COD, CreditCard, ChequeDD, Wallet, and eGiftVoucher paymentType* |  |  The payment type used for the order - OBT (Online bank transfer),  TPG (Third party gateway), Credit, GV (Gift voucher) and so on gatewayId* |  |  Gateway id through which the payment is made channelType |  |   The channel from which the order is placed.
-For example: amazon, myntra skipDeliveryAreaValidation |  |  Specify `true` to validate delivery location before order creation, `false` to ignore validating
+merchantId* | string |  The unique id (GUID) of the merchant in which you want to place order PaymentOption* | string |  The name of the payment gateway.
+Pass only the supported modes configured in the back-end.
+For example, RazorPay, EBS, OnlineBankTransfer, COD, CreditCard, ChequeDD, Wallet, and eGiftVoucher paymentType* | string |  The payment type used for the order - OBT (Online bank transfer),  TPG (Third party gateway), Credit, GV (Gift voucher) and so on gatewayId* | string |  Gateway id through which the payment is made channelType | string |   The channel from which the order is placed.
+For example: amazon, myntra skipDeliveryAreaValidation | boolean |  Specify `true` to validate delivery location before order creation, `false` to ignore validating

 ### Sample Validation Messages